MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/create-groups.md

 This option is great if you want to have a company email address such as info@contoso.com.

-1. Refresh your Office 365 admin center page so your new Office 365 group appears.
+1. Refresh your admin center page so your new group appears.

 2. Select the group you want to change, and then select **Edit** next to the group name.